 First, do the assigned readings and participate in class discussions.
 The two are closely linked: how you should prepare for class varies based on what it is we’ll do with each of the different types of materials in the casebook:

 There are two things to note about this assortment of materials and what we ill do with them in class.
 First, class discussion will be more interactive than in other courses you may have taken with me.
-Expect to be called on!
 Second, the problems are the most important part of the readings and discussion.
-I expect you to be able to pick up the most important parts of the cases without my dwelling on them, so that we can focus on exploring the difficult issues the problems raise.

 Your grade will be based principally on the midterm (1/3) and the final (2/3).
-I may adjust these grades grade up or down by one-third of a grade based on class participation, or, in exceptional cases, two thirds of a grade.
+In keeping with law school policy for the semester, the course is graded S/U. I will not adjust a grade from S to U or vice-versa except in the case of truly exceptional once-in-a-lifetime constructive or destructive class participation.
 I consider good class participation to be anything that helps your fellow students learn, and poor participation to be anything that obstructs their learning.

 The midterm and final examinations may include two types of questions.
 The first is what law students call “issue spotters”: I give you a set of facts that have significant legal implications, and ask you to give someone (a client, a judge, a legislator, etc.) good advice on what to do in light of those facts.
 Your job is to identify the legal questions those facts raise and do your best to answer those questions based on the law you’ve learned in the course.
 You can take everything in the facts of the question at face value, but I may not give you enough information to provide a definitive answer on every issue they raise.
 This is fine and normal: your answer can say, “I would need to know X, because if Y then Z,” or, “We don’t yet know whether a court would do Q or R if we sued, because S.”